Some information about me

 However, in the early 1990’s I began to be much more interested in people.
 I did quite a lot of personal development courses over several years, and in the end I ran one of these courses.
 Soon after, I designed and taught my own training to help people explore their marriages and partnerships.

 My professional training

 I have continued my interest in human development over the years.
-Along the way I did a Graduate Certificate of Mental Health Practice at Uni and a Clinical Diploma in Somatic Psychotherapy with a private college.
-I have an ongoing commitment to my education, and am currently undertaking more post-graduate university study.
+Along the way I did a Masters in counselling and a Graduate Certificate of Mental Health Practice at Uni and a Clinical Diploma in Somatic Psychotherapy with a private college.

 After I finished my studies, I won a counselling internship with the Victorian AIDS Council; I saw clients there for two years.